ssapir/NeuronQuickStart/README.md

     SWC - binary description.
     Can be viewed with the following tool: https://neuroinformatics.nl/HBP/morphology-viewer/
   * hoc files - templates used when loading the model (can be a single generic template instead)
-* Python files:
-  * main_example.py - show common functionality in current repository
-  * neuron_model.py - NeuronCell wraps neuron h loading (common functionality and replacement for some hoc code)
+     * generic_template.hoc - common/basic hoc file for swc/asc neuron loading
-  * factory_neuron_model.py - wrap & refactor converters (swc, asc, NeuronCell)
+  (NeuronCell complete additional functionality converted from hoc to python code)

 Requirements:
 * requirements.txt